Decadent Whipped Potatoes Recipe

 Well, this is a very rich and decadent dish.
 If you must, you can try half and half instead of heavy cream.
 Maybe cut back on the butter a bit.

-Let the whipped mashed potatoes cool to room temperature, place in an air-tight container, and store in the refrigerator for up to 4 days.
+Let the whipped mashed potatoes cool to room temperature, place in an air-tight container or cover with plastic wrap, and store in the refrigerator for up to 4 days.

 Yes!
 Let it come to room temperature, place it in a freezer-safe container or bag, and freeze for up to 2 months for best quality.
 When reheating you might need to add a little more butter or cream.